HyagoOliveira/PauseSystem/README.md

 ## How To Use

-### Using Pause System Scriptable Object
+### Using Pause Manager static class

-Create a new Pause System asset by using the Create menu, **ActionCode > Pause Manager > Settings** or using the default one provided on the [Settings folder](/Settings).

-You can reference the `PauseSystem` and subscribe your classes to the `OnPaused` and `OnResumed` events, just like the following:
+You can reference the `PauseManager` and subscribe your classes to the `OnPaused` and `OnResumed` events, just like the following:

 ```csharp
 using UnityEngine;